psycopg/psycopg/docs/api/connections.rst

             loader.
 See :ref:`binary-data` for details.

-        The method simply creates a `Cursor` instance, `~Cursor.execute()` the query requested, and return it.
+        The method simply creates a `Cursor` instance, `~Cursor.execute()` the query requested, and returns it.

         See :ref:`query-parameters` for all the details about executing queries.